Posted on Friday, April 18th, 2003

 Posted on Friday, July 25th, 2003

 3. Would it be a live-action film or animated?
 Does it really make a difference now-a-days?
 Why?
-Computer special effects are so advanced now, it might as well be live-action!
-Of course, if Miyamoto wanted to animate my life's story, I would absolutely not complain.
+Computer special effects are so advanced now it might as well be live-action!
+Of course, if Hayao Miyazaki wanted to animate my life's story, I would absolutely not complain.

 4. Casting: who would play you, members of your family, friends, etc?
 As long as I could play myself, and my girlfriend was played by Elizabeth Hurley, I wouldn't care who else was in the movie.